DCS-training/Digital-Method-of-the-Month/DMM Docs/LLMs.md

 3. [Hackers' Guide to Language Models ](https://www.cdcs.ed.ac.uk/events/silent-disco-hackers-guide-language-models])
 4. [FreeCodeCamp YouTube LLM Tutorial (For those willing to test their Python skills)](https://www.youtube.com/watch?v=UU1WVnMk4E8)

-## Upcoming CDCS training?

-28th April, 5th May and 12th May: Advanced Use of LLMs with Martin Disley (this course will focus on getting attendees to understand how small cases of LLMs work and how they can be run locally).